zkoss/zkessentials-book/shadow_components/reuse_components_with_template.md

 ## Apply a Template
 When we apply a template, ZK will create the components inside the template upon its logic and insert those components into the position of `<apply>` tag.
-Therefore, we also call it *Tempalte Injection*.
+Therefore, we also call it *Template Injection*.

 We usually apply a template with its name like: